alipzsh/knowledge-base/xss.md

     is in obs, and no idea on vimwiki
  2. each example in separate file (too messy, but works)
  3. in the same docuement: will be too long and slow.

+* use tags instead of making a file for everythig? instead of bypass filters, just add a tag #XSS_bypass_filter anywhere in the document, then when needed search for it.